reactgraphqlacademy/thinking-in-react/README.md

 ## ReactJS Fundamentals - Thinking in React

 The goal of this exercise is to learn how to think in React.
-There are thousands of tutorials online but there's no better way to learn than hacking it yourself.

 ## Requirements
 You need to be comfortable writing JavaScript (ES6: Module system, class, destructuring assignment).